 If this is your first time looking for homes for sale in Sandpoint, we want you to feel comfortable about obtaining financing and applying for a home loan.
 It's really all about figuring out how much you can borrow and still comfortably make the payments.
-It's quite simple but can be stressful if you're not sure of the process.
+It's quite simple but can be stressful if you're a first time buyer.
+Let's break it down.

 If you intend to buy any of this beautiful Sandpoint, ID real estate then you'll need to get your information together and begin searching for a lender.
 A fresh haircut and some new digs can provide a healthy a boost confidence and motivate you to take the first necessary steps.
 It's a totally optional step, of course.
 Defending your spending habits to a total stranger, while wearing sweatpants may come easier to some.
 Whether or not your loan is approved depends entirely on your credit rating.
 This is a pure numbers game.
 Walk into a bank wearing flippers, a Santa hat, and a monocle and if your credit score is over 720, you'll get a loan, probably with excellent terms.

 Before you even look at homes make sure you sit down with the lender and get preapproved for a home loan.
 This is more than just taking a quiz online and getting qualified for a mortgage payment.
 This is the actual process of going through a home loan application with a lender or mortgage broker.
 They will go over all of your finances, credit reports, income and debts to determine the best price range for your budget.